-NZISM manages a process for resolving concerns and complaints involving NZISM members.
+New Zealand Institute of Safety Management Incorporated ("NZISM") manages a process for resolving concerns and complaints involving NZISM members and complaints relating to the operation of NZISM.
+All employees, contractors, and members of NZISM agree to be bound by the NZISM complaints process.
 NZISM works to ensure that our process is consistent, fair, and open for anyone to raise a concern or complaint.
 We aim to have a process which assists with improving our industry, by giving confidence and trust in our members.

 While this document outlines NZISM’s process to deal with complaints, we will always encourage a complainant to attempt to resolve the situation directly as this may be the quickest and easiest way to resolve the concern or issue.